 Click here for an index to the deeds for 160 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 434, from Dartmouth to Exeter.

 The original hotel building was located at the corner of Commonwealth and Dartmouth, with an Italian marble façade.
-Within the building there were four separate residences, each with their own street entrances, and about sixteen apartments.
+Within the building there were four separate two-story residences, each with its own street entrances, and about sixteen apartments.
 Two of the separate residences faced Commonwealth, with entrances at 154 and 156 Commonwealth, in the center of the Commonwealth façade (Charles and Caroline Wood made their home at 154 Commonwealth, on the corner of Commonwealth and Dartmouth), and the other two faced Dartmouth, with entrances at 286 and 288 Dartmouth, on the southern portion of the Dartmouth façade.
 The apartments were entered through the main hotel entrance at 290 Dartmouth in the center of the Dartmouth façade.

 A September 29, 1871, Boston Traveller article on William G. Preston described the new hotel’s design and construction:

 “The building is of Italian marble, with enrichments of Cincinnati or Buena Vista freestone, which forms a pleasing contrast.
 The roof is covered entirely with rolled copper.
 The halls are paved to a great extent with marble and French tiling.
 An elaborate marble, planelled wainscoting is built around the parlors, and everything about the building is carried out in a corresponding degree of elegance.
 The cost will be about $200,000, and it is intended to make this the most desirable and sumptuous establishment of the kind in the city.